Parker Center: In popular culture

 The building is featured as one of the main locations in the 1993 video game Police Quest: Open Season, the fourth installment of the Police Quest series.

-Parker Center is often mentioned in the novels of the Harry Bosch series written by Michael Connelly, and the Shane Scully series written by Stephen J. Cannell.
+Parker Center is often mentioned in the novels of the Harry Bosch series written by Michael Connelly, the Shane Scully series written by Stephen J. Cannell, and the Elvis Cole and Joe Pike series by Robert Crais.